 What Happens To Excess Solar Power When Batteries Are Full?

+So, what happens to solar power when batteries are full?
 This question assumes an off-grid solar power system that has batteries that are 100% charged.
 If the electricity production from the solar panels is MORE than the load (or the power requirement of your appliances), what will happen?
 In this case, the inverters or charge controllers will limit their power output to what is required by the load, thus, curtailing the maximum potential solar power.
 The system will not further convert the excess solar energy into electricity.

 But, how do they do it?